rtablada/ember-simple-auth-firebase-user-session/README.md

 # Ember-simple-auth-firebase-user-session

-This Ember addon is an opinionated session storage for
+This Ember addon is an opinionated session storage for using Firebase with Ember Simple Auth.

 ## Installation